gitops-ci-cd/greeter_deployment/README.md

-# Greeter Service Deployment
+# Greeting Service Deployment

-Kubernetes manifests for deploying the Greeter Service.
+Kubernetes manifests for deploying the Greeting Service.